madan712/rich-html-textarea/README.md

-# A simple react rich html textarae
+# A simple react rich html textarea

 This project is a simple example of a rich HTML text area with line numbers and a copy icon.
 The text area allows users to input and edit code, with line numbers to aid readability, and a copy button for easy sharing.